 We are gearing up for our sixth annual Function in the Junction, to be held on Sat., April 11, 2015.
 It will be a lively evening to share local food, drinks and music and raise money for a worthy neighbourhood cause — the Annette Street Public Library!
 The library is a cornerstone of our community, offering a welcoming space for readers and an inclusive variety of programs as well as community gathering space.
 Basic expenses for the library are paid for by our property taxes, so funds from the Function will go towards important resources not covered by municipal funding.

 Come spend the evening with your community on April 11!
-Tickets will be available at Latitude 44 Gallery and Agora Cafe starting March 13 (cash or cheque only).
-See posters soon in Junction shop windows and on our website for more info as it becomes available.
+Tickets will be available at Latitude 44 Gallery and Agora Cafe starting March 14 (cash or cheque only), and here (by e-transfer).
+See posters soon in Junction shop windows and on the Function page for more info as it becomes available.

 The next JRA general meeting is on Thu., Mar.
 12, 7-9 pm at West Toronto Baptist Church, 3049 Dundas St. W. Meet your neighbours.
 Refreshments served.
 Note: If you cannot attend this meeting in person, you can catch our video streaming of the meeting in real time.
 To watch it live on your computer, go to http://www.junctionra.ca/jra-tv.
 There may be a 15-second commercial (not ours) before you can watch.
 We’ll post the agenda there, so you can follow along.
 There is a facility for asking questions remotely.
 After the meeting, the video is posted online.